brimdata/zed/docs/data-model/README.md

 Instead, we call this approach the hybrid tabular-/semi-structured pattern, or more simply, _"the hybrid pattern"_.

-## 2. Zed: A Super-structured Design Pattern
+## 2. Zed: A Super-structured Pattern

 The insight in Zed is to remove the tabular and schema concepts from the underlying data model altogether and replace them with a granular and